fatih/vim-go-tutorial/README.md

 uploaded your source code `:GoPlay` and also opened a browser tab that shows it.
 But there is more.
 The snippet link is automatically copied to your clipboard as well.
 Just paste the link to somewhere.
-You'll see the link is the same as what's on play.golang.org
+You'll see the link is the same as what's on play.golang.org.

+`:GoPlay` also accepts a range.
+You can select a piece of code and call `:GoPlay`.
+It'll only upload the selected part.

 There are two settings to tweak the behavior of `:GoPlay`.
 If you don't like that `vim-go` opens a browser tab for you, you can disable it with: